kharitonov/russian-pronunciations/README.md

 add a root word definition somewhere

-add other languages, maybe
+allow it to parse other languages

-words[] is improperly scoped in the server
+lower the volume